Aegiq/lightworks/docs/source/emulator/index.rst

 Emulator
 ========

-This is an introduction

-Below is a comparison of the functionality of the different simulation objects included with the emulator:
+The emulator is included as a sub-module within Lightworks, designed to enable the simulation of photonic systems, with a set of tools for retrieving different data about the system functionality.
+While using the emulator, it is also possible to include imperfections in the system, enabling an understanding of the effect that these imperfections will likely have on a chosen algorithm.
+The 4 different simulation objects are discussed in the following sections, with an initial comparison of their functionality included below:

 .. list-table:: Simulator object comparison
     :widths: 25 25 25 25